Bicycling Provence to the Pyrenees Plus!

 Meals : Breakfast

-Lodging : Hotel Le Montmorency
+Lodging : Hotel du Chateau

 Highlights: Vineyards, Cathar castles, river gorges and beautiful vistas in the foothills of the Pyrenees

 Some vintners in Limoux would have you believe that they produced sparkling wines even before Champagne did.
 We’ll ride through this wine region south of Carcassonne as we enter the foothills of the Pyrenees Mountains.
 Today’s ride features meandering river valleys, steep sided gorges, and perched Cathar castles.
 Bicycling has been a part of the local culture since the Tour de France came through here in 1909.
-Our destination is the small town of Cucugnan.
+Our destination is the small town of Duilhac-sous-Peyrepertuse.

 Meals : Breakfast, Dinner